-- 1. Verify the nitrogen generator is in the "nitrogen generation mode". - 2.
-Verify the "fast fill" valves of all appropriate air maintenance devices (AMD)'s are closed. - 3.
-Close the regulated valve of all appropriate air maintenance device (AMD)'s. - 4.
+- 1. Verify the nitrogen generator is in Nitrogen Generation Mode. - 2.
+Verify the "fast fill" valves of all appropriate air maintenance devices (AMD)s are closed. - 3.
+Close the regulated valve of all appropriate AMDs. - 4.
 Turn on the nitrogen generator (if nitrogen generator is not already on). - 5.
-Open the nitrogen production flow meter isolation ball valve to automatically start the nitrogen generator to generate nitrogen. - NOTE: The nitrogen generator incorporates an eight (8) second delay upon nitrogen generator start for protection of the integral air compressor. - 6.
-Allow the nitrogen generator to operate in the nitrogen production mode for approximately five (5) minutes to allow the nitrogen generator to obtain optimum operating temperature. - NOTE: Operating nitrogen generator with the door closed during initial start-up reduces time required for nitrogen generator to obtain optimum operating temperature. - 7.
+Close nitrogen outlet isolation valve on nitrogen generator. - 6.
+Open the nitrogen production flow meter isolation ball valve to automatically start the nitrogen generator to generate nitrogen.

+NOTE: The nitrogen generator incorporates an eight (8) second delay upon nitrogen generator start for protection of the integral air compressor.

+- 7. Allow the nitrogen generator to operate in the nitrogen production mode for approximately five (5) minutes to allow the nitrogen generator to obtain optimum operating temperature. - NOTE: Operating nitrogen generator with the door closed during initial start-up reduces time required for nitrogen generator to obtain optimum operating temperature. - 8.
 Connect the Handheld Gas Analyzer to the quick connect gas sampling port in the nitrogen generator to verify the nitrogen purity is 98%. - NOTE: Prior to connecting the Handheld Gas Analyzer to the nitrogen generator, calibrate the Handheld Gas Analyzer using the calibration procedures.
+(See section 6C in the Maintenance Section for Nitrogen Purity Check Procedure.)
-(See Maintenance Section for Nitrogen Purity Check Procedure). - 8.
-The nitrogen purity was verified to be producing 98% nitrogen purity prior to equipment shipment from ECS.
-Should the purity not be 98%, Contact ECS prior to making changes to the nitrogen purity.

-- a.
-If the nitrogen purity is above 98%, decrease the nitrogen purity by turning the Nitrogen Flow Control Valve counterclockwise in 1⁄4 turn increments (See Maintenance Section for Generator Configuration Diagram). - b.
-If the nitrogen purity is below 98%, increase the nitrogen purity by turning the Nitrogen Flow Control Valve clockwise in 1⁄2 turn increments (See Maintenance Section for Generator Configuration Diagram).
+- 9. The nitrogen purity was verified to be producing 98% nitrogen purity prior to equipment shipment from ECS.
+Should the purity not be 98%, contact ECS prior to making changes to the nitrogen purity. - a.
+If the nitrogen purity is above 98%, decrease the nitrogen purity by turning the Nitrogen Flow Control Valve counterclockwise in /8 turn increments (See section 6I in the Maintenance Section for Generator Configuration Diagram.) - b.
+If the nitrogen purity is below 98%, increase the nitrogen purity by turning the Nitrogen Flow Control Valve clockwise in 1⁄4 turn increments (See section 6I in the Maintenance Section for Generator Configuration Diagram.)

-IMPORTANT NOTE:

-Nitrogen purity and nitrogen production rate are inversely proportional in the nitrogen generator.
+IMPORTANT NOTE: Nitrogen purity and nitrogen production rate are inversely proportional in the nitrogen generator.
 As the nitrogen purity increases (above 98%) the nitrogen production rate decreases (lower SCFH) and as the nitrogen purity decreases (below 98%) the nitrogen production rate increases (higher SCFH).
 Lower nitrogen production rates will increase system fill times resulting longer run times of the nitrogen generator.

-- 9. Verify and document the nitrogen production rate as indicated on the flow meter in the nitrogen generator (See Maintenance Section for Nitrogen Production Flow Rate Procedure). - 10.
-Close the nitrogen production flow meter isolation ball valve, allow the pressure to increase to the nitrogen generator's cut-out (turn-off) pressure and the nitrogen generator to shut off. - 11.
-Once nitrogen generator has shutoff, monitor the pressure on the HMI display to ensure the pressure indicated remains constant and does not decrease. - a.
-If pressure decreases, a leak within the nitrogen cabinet or in the nitrogen supply line exists, leak check all piping and fittings within the nitrogen generator and repair leaks as necessary. - 12.
-Open the regulated valve of all appropriate air maintenance device (AMD)'s and confirm the "fast fill" valves of all appropriate air maintenance devices (AMD)'s are closed. - 13.
-The nitrogen generator is ready to protect the fire sprinkler system(s).

-NOTE: Once the nitrogen generator is operational and if the nitrogen generator experiences short cycling issues, the short cycling is typically a result of an erratically operating air maintenance device.
-(See Maintenance Section for Nitrogen Generator Short Cycling Prevention Procedure).
+- 10. Verify and document the nitrogen production rate as indicated on the flow meter in the nitrogen generator (See section 6C in the Maintenance Section for Nitrogen Production Flow Rate Procedure.) - 11.
+Close the nitrogen production flow meter isolation ball valve, allow the pressure to increase to the nitrogen generator's cut-out (turn-off) pressure and the nitrogen generator to shut off. - 12.
+Once nitrogen generator has shut off, monitor the pressure on the HMI display to ensure the pressure indicated remains constant and does not decrease. - a.
+If pressure decreases, a leak within the nitrogen cabinet or in the nitrogen supply line exists, leak check all piping and fittings within the nitrogen generator and repair leaks as necessary. - 13.
+Open the nitrogen generator's nitrogen outlet isolation ball valve and confirm the nitrogen supply line to the AMDs does not contain any leaks, repair leaks as necessary. - 14.
+Open the regulated valve of all appropriate AMDs and confirm the Fast Fill valves of all appropriate AMDs are closed. - 15.
+The nitrogen generator is ready to protect the fire sprinkler system(s). - NOTE: Once the nitrogen generator is operational and if the nitrogen generator experiences short cycling issues, the short cycling is typically a result of an erratically operating air maintenance device.
+(See section 6D in the Maintenance Section for Nitrogen Generator Short Cycling Prevention Procedure.)